CDCgov/template/open_practices.md

-# CDC GitHub Practices for Open Source Projects
+# CDC GitHub Guidelines for Open Source Projects

-**The [CDCGov organization on GitHub](https://github.com/CDCgov) is designated for use by CDC programs to publish open source code.** This is a set of guidelines to help programs release secure and compliant open source projects successfully.
+**The [CDCGov organization on GitHub](https://github.com/CDCgov) is designated for use by CDC programs to publish open source code.** This is a set of practices to help programs release secure and compliant open source projects successfully.
 If you are interested in using GitHub for non-open source projects, please see information on our [enterprise organization](#cdc-enterprise).

-We designed these guidelines to be straightforward and helpful, and we [accept feedback](#support-and-feedback) from the community on updating them.
+We designed these practices to be straightforward and helpful, and we [accept feedback](#support-and-feedback) from the community on updating them.
 Some practices are [required](#required-practices) and some are [recommended](#recommended-practices).
 For required practices, projects that don't adhere to them will be contacted by administrators to help them meet the practices.
 Projects that habitually fail to meet these practices will be [archived](https://docs.github.com/en/free-pro-team@latest/github/creating-cloning-and-archiving-repositories/archiving-repositories) or removed.

 ## Getting Started